PeterFa/PyTradeLib/doc/compinvpart1.rst

 ==============================

 As I was taking the `Computational Investing Part I <https://class.coursera.org/compinvesting1-2012-001/class>`_ course in 2012
-I had to work on a set of assignments and for some of them I used PyAlgoTrade.
+I had to work on a set of assignments and for some of them I used PyTradeLab.

 Homework 1
 ----------